aki2274/KOnezumi-AID/README.md

 - Exon　index: the index of the exon where the gRNA is located.

 > [!NOTE]
-> The RefSeq ID version number may change over time.
-> Regardless of the version, KOnezumi-AID will function as shown in the example (e.g., NM_111111.2 → NM_111111) because the refFlat file does not support version numbers.
+> KOnezumi-AID ignores the minor version of the RefSeq ID (e.g., NM_111111.2 → NM_111111) because the refFlat file does not support version numbers.

 ### Batch processing
 KOnezumi-AID can process multiple search queries at once using the `batch` command.